This MSc provides a year of intensive education in software engineering and is specifically designed for graduates of non-computing disciplines.

 What You'll Get Up To

-You’ll learn how to analyse problems and design robust and elegant software systems to solve the problems.
+You’ll learn how to analyze problems and design robust and elegant software systems to solve the problems.
 This includes gaining skills in programming, web development, database design, and software testing.

 You will also learn how to work well as part of a development team using modern development techniques and tools.